Mummanajagadeesh/RIGNITCt/README.md

 ## Future Work

-1. Improve Main Page scenes (especially the last 2).
+* Improve the main page.
-2. Add more company logos and gallery photos.
+* Add more company logos and gallery photos.
-3. Implement clapboard animation on About page.
-4. Complete Achievements, Events, and Projects pages.
-5. Update Contact links and verify forms work with Formspree.
-6. Gradually design the Team page when time allows.
+* Complete the Activities page.
-7. Keep `projects.json` modular and easy to update.
+* Keep all `.json` files modular and easy to update.
-8. Optimize page loading speed.
+* Optimize page loading speed.
-9. Make the layout and elements (like navbar and closing buttons) responsive for small devices.
+* **Enhance mobile optimization:** make the layout and elements (like navbar and closing buttons) fully responsive on all devices.
-10. Improve meta tags for SEO — add a favicon (forgot to include it earlier).
+* Improve meta tags for SEO.
-11. Maintain a black-and-white theme only and improve the overall UI.
+* Maintain a black-and-white theme only and improve the overall UI.
-12. Ensure accessibility: proper alt text for images, sufficient contrast, and semantic HTML.
+* Ensure accessibility: provide proper alt text for images, maintain sufficient contrast, and use semantic HTML.